 Hannah Marie "Autumn"

-Hannah Marie is a May 2021 graduate of Alcorn State University.
+Hannah Marie is a senior at Alcorn State University.

 A note from the poet: "Autumn is the hectic season where we [college students] transition from a relaxing summer break into the chaotic school year.
 This poem is about focusing on the beauty and peace in God and His creations, rather than the turmoil that comes with the season."